How To Write A Press Release As A Startup

 What is a press release?
-Many people have heard of them and may even have an inkling as to what they entail and do, but generally, outside the PR world, the specifics of what they are is a foreign concept.
+Many people have heard of them, but generally, outside the PR world, the specifics of what they are is a foreign concept.
+In this article, we will guide you through the process of creating your own press release and choosing the right angle.

 Format of a Press Release

-The press release you are sharing with journalists and news publications needs to be written in journalistic style, and so, you should find your “inner journalist” before you write one.
-At this point it is good to analyze the “Inverted Pyramid” scheme for journalists.
-This is what they use to prioritise information for their articles.
+The press release you are sharing with journalists and news publications needs to be written in a journalistic style, and so, you should find your “ inner journalist” before you write one.
+At this point, it is good to analyze the “Inverted Pyramid” scheme for journalists.
+This is what they use to prioritize information for their articles.
 And because they use it, so should you.

 Elements of the Press Release